Last Updated on January 15, 2024 by Kelly

 - Waterproof Pants (If you really plan on being outside all day in the rain, then it’s worth it to get some waterproof pants.)

 Notice we didn’t mention an umbrella?
 Most locals don’t use them.
 The rain is either too much of a drizzle to bother (in which case a hooded rain jacket does just fine), or it’s too windy and the rain is falling sideways.
-We live in Seattle and I don’t even know if we own an umbrella.
 Save yourself the hassle and just invest in some high-quality rain gear.

 Frequently Asked Questions